Become A Better Teacher by One Percent Everyday

 Small Ways to Become One Percent Better At Teaching - A Few Ideas

-3. Be mindful and focus on your breathing for 5 minutes during lunch -if you are lucky enough to have a little time alone 😊.
+3. Be mindful and focus on breathing for 5 minutes during lunch -if you are lucky enough to have a little time alone 😊.

 4. Learn something new with your students.